MohammadAObed/docs-config/docs/installation.md

 2. Open the installed package inside `node_modules/@mohammad_obed/config`.
 3. Copy the contents of `vscode.settings.json` into your project’s `.vscode/settings.json` file.
    - If `.vscode` folder does not exist in your project root, create it.
-   - Add `.vscode/settings.json` to `.gitignore` so it does not get pushed to your repo.
+   - Make Sure/Add `.vscode/` to `.gitignore` so it does not get pushed to your repo.

 This file ensures consistent ESLint and Prettier behavior across projects.